 Volunteers have 2 days off per week to relax and explore the island.
 Popular activities for families in Kefalonia include:

 For more information on Greece and some of the things we loved when we visited there please see our Greece country page.

-Kefalonia has a Mediterranean climate with mild, rainy winters and dry, hot summers with long sunny days.
-From May-October, temperatures range from around 24 to 30+ °C, peaking in July and August.
+Kefalonia has a Mediterranean climate with dry, hot summers with long sunny days.
+In August, temperatures are usually around 30°C+.

 |Child (under 18 years old)||£395||GB Pounds|